-These easy mincemeat muffins are packed full of juicy fruit – they are so delicious warm from the oven with a cup of tea, coffee or even a glass of mulled wine.
+These easy mincemeat muffins are packed full of juicy fruit and festive spices – they are so delicious warm from the oven with a cup of piping hot tea, coffee or even a glass of my slow cooker mulled wine.

 They take under 30 minutes to bake and will fill your home with the most wonderful festive smell.
 Who needs scented candles when you can bake?

 They make a lovely afternoon treat with a cup of tea on a cold Winter’s Day.

 can i use homemade mincemeat in these muffins?

 Yes, home made or shop bought mincemeat will work in these muffins.
 More often than not, I use my easy homemade mincemeat recipe.

 how long do these muffins keep for?

 These fruity muffins are absolutely at their best eaten warm from the oven.
 Like most muffins, they go slightly stale the day after baking but you can warm then in the microwave for around 20 seconds to give them a new lease of life.